-- 1. If you are using the onboard e1000/bcm5700 network interface card, download the latest driver from http://publib.boulder.ibm.com/cluster/ and build it into the Linux kernel. - 2.
+- 1. If you are using the onboard e1000/bcm5700 network interface card, download the latest driver sources from http://publib.boulder.ibm.com/cluster/ and build the kernel module for the driver. - 2.
 A USB storage device for use with the IBM eServer 326 and xSeries 336 servers will be required.

-'''

 Remove tg3 driver >service network stop >lsmod | grep tg3 >rmmod tg3

-'''